apache/iotdb/docs/UserGuide/Data-Concept/Encoding.md

 * GORILLA

-GORILLA encoding is lossless.
+GORILLA encoding is lossless encoding.
 It is more suitable for numerical sequence with similar values and is not recommended for sequence data with large fluctuations.

 Currently, there are two versions of GORILLA encoding implementation, it is recommended to use `GORILLA` instead of `GORILLA_V1` (deprecated).